k0nserv/plid/README.md

 The string representation is constructed as follows:

 1. Encode the prefix (1-3 characters) as ASCII lowercase letters `a-z`.
-If a prefix group it and the remainder of the prefix is omitted.
+If a prefix group is 0 it and the remainder of the prefix is omitted.
 There must be at least one character in the prefix.
 2. Append an underscore `_`.
 3. Encode the remaining 112 bits (14 bytes) using Crockford's Base32 encoding.
 Use big-endian byte order.